 Cortana skills certification requirements

-This document describes the guidelines and requirements used by Microsoft to review your skill submission to ensure a diverse catalog of high-quality, engaging Cortana Skills for customers worldwide.
+This document describes the guidelines and requirements used by Microsoft to review your skill submission.
+We use these guidelines to ensure a diverse catalog of high-quality, engaging Cortana Skills for customers worldwide.
 After your skill is reviewed and approved, you may make it publicly available through Cortana across all Cortana endpoints.

 1. Guiding Principles

-Adhering to these guidelines should help you make choices that enhance your skill’s appeal and audience.
+Adhering to these guidelines will enhance your skill’s appeal and audience.